Tarrant County Public Health North Texas Regional Laboratory has two types of drinking water tests available:

 a TCEQ accredited laboratory certified to test drinking water for

-coliform/E. coli testing to public water systems for ongoing
+coli testing to public water systems for ongoing regulatory compliance

-regulatory compliance and to private individuals to assess the quality
+and to private individuals to assess the quality of their drinking

 The chemical components of water fall into two categories; those affecting health and those that create aesthetic or practical problems.
-The TCPH North Texas Regional Laboratory offers 23 different chemical tests that can be requested individually or as a panel.
+The TCPH North Texas Regional Laboratory offers 5 different chemical tests.
 The water chemistry testing offered at TCPH NTRL is for screening purposes only; the lab is not TCEQ accredited for water chemistry.
 This testing is intended for private individuals; not for public drinking water regulatory compliance or legal documentation.
 When any results exceed EPA standards, customers are urged to have the screening results confirmed by a certified laboratory using the appropriate EPA recommended methods.

 TCEQ’s website maintains a continuously updated list of currently

 accredited chemistry laboratories and the methods they

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.